Alvin and the Chipmunks (film)

-Alvin and the Chipmunks is a 2007 American live-action animated jukebox musical comedy film directed by Tim Hill and written by Jon Vitti, Will McRobb and Chris Viscardi.
-It is the first installment in the Alvin and the Chipmunks live-action film series.
-The cast includes Jason Lee, David Cross, and Cameron Richardson, while Justin Long, Matthew Gray Gubler, and Jesse McCartney voice the chipmunks.
-The plot follows chipmunks (Alvin, Simon, and Theodore), who move in with struggling songwriter Dave Seville after losing their home.
-When Dave discovers their singing talent, he introduces them to JETT Records executive Ian Hawke, whose plans threaten the chipmunks' newfound family dynamic.
+Alvin and the Chipmunks is a 2007 American musical comedy film based on the characters created by Ross Bagdasarian Sr. It was directed by Tim Hill from a screenplay by Jon Vitti, Will McRobb, and Chris Viscardi.
+The film stars Jason Lee, David Cross, and Cameron Richardson, with Justin Long, Matthew Gray Gubler, and Jesse McCartney in voice roles.
+It follows the chipmunks (Alvin, Simon, and Theodore), who move in with struggling songwriter Dave Seville after losing their home.

 Development began in 1997 when Ross Bagdasarian Jr. expressed interest in creating a live-action film.
-The project saw multiple changes before it was announced in September 2004 as a collaboration between Fox 2000 Pictures, 20th Century Fox Animation, and Bagdasarian Productions.
-The animation for the film was handled by Rhythm & Hues Studios, which studied real chipmunks and previous versions of the characters to design CGI models that retained their original essence.
+The project saw multiple changes before it was announced in September 2004 as a live-action animated hybrid collaboration between Fox 2000 Pictures, 20th Century Fox Animation, and Bagdasarian Company.
+The animation for the film was handled by Rhythm & Hues Studios, which studied real chipmunks and previous versions of the characters to design computer-generated models that retained their original essence.
 The integration of CGI with live-action footage required match-moving techniques and advanced visual effects software.
 The music was composed by Christopher Lennertz.
 The film is dedicated to the memory of Ross Bagdasarian, creator of the Chipmunks.

-Alvin and the Chipmunks was released in the United States on December 14, 2007, by 20th Century Fox.
-The film received generally negative reviews from critics, and grossed $361 million worldwide against a $60M budget.
-The film's commercial success led to three sequels: Alvin and the Chipmunks: The Squeakquel in 2009, Alvin and the Chipmunks: Chipwrecked in 2011, and Alvin and the Chipmunks: The Road Chip in 2015.
+Alvin and the Chipmunks was released in the United States on December 14, 2007 by 20th Century Fox.
+Despite receiving negative reviews from critics, the film was a commercial success, grossing $365.4 million worldwide against its $55–60 million budget.
+Its commercial success led to it becoming the first in a film series, followed by three sequels: The Squeakquel in 2009, Chipwrecked in 2011, and The Road Chip in 2015.

 Plot

 Talking chipmunk brothers Alvin, Simon, and Theodore reside in a fir tree, which is cut down and driven to Los Angeles after record label JETT Records purchases it as a Christmas tree.
-Meanwhile, struggling songwriter Dave Seville has his latest demo rejected by their chief executive Ian Hawke, who suggests that Dave should quit writing songs.
+Meanwhile, struggling songwriter Dave Seville has his latest demo rejected by their chief executive and Dave's college roommate Ian Hawke, who suggests that Dave should quit writing songs.
 Dave heads home as the Chipmunks, finding themselves in the same building, leave the tree and follow him.

 A struggle between Dave and the Chipmunks leaves the former knocked unconscious.
 He awakes and, terrified, initially forces the Chipmunks to leave his house.
 When he hears them sing "Only You (And You Alone)" and "Funkytown", Dave then makes a deal with the Chipmunks to sing his songs in exchange for food and shelter.
 The next day, the Chipmunks practice Dave's song, "Christmas Don't Be Late".
 However, when Dave tries to present the Chipmunks to Ian, the Chipmunks fail to sing because of stage fright.
 The day worsens as Dave is fired from his marketing job due to the Chipmunks having unknowingly ruined his presentation boards.
 While hosting dinner with former girlfriend Claire, Dave struggles to hide the Chipmunks after Alvin attempts to create a romantic atmosphere, causing an uncomfortable Claire to leave.